 - Broken Sword II: The Smoking Mirror got a "Remastered" version shortly after the first game got a "Director's Cut" version.
 The game has several cartoon cutscenes so they're remastered justifying the title.

-- Many HD ports of video games are rerelases of the older titles that are usually redone to be in widescreen and have better quality character models and textures.
+- Many HD ports of video games are re-releases of the older titles that are usually redone to be in widescreen and have better quality character models and textures.

 - Alfabusa, the creator of If the Emperor Had a Text-to-Speech Device, made a remake of series' first episode, adding second season's "bending" animation, additional scenes in the beginning and speaking lines for the Dreadknight.

-- The Golden Age of Animation tends to have various cases of remasters with large amounts of controversy and drama.
+- The Golden Age of Animation tends to have various cases of remasters with large amounts of controversy and drama, typically due to the abundance of DVNR in these remasters that leads to Digital Destruction.

 - Snow White and the Seven Dwarfs became the first movie restored with digital computer software, in 1993.